|Tim Roufs||extended search|

 That's the way it used to go along.

 At times, people'll do all they can to get back at you.
-And they'll laugh about it, about how you make up and all.
+And they'll laugh about it -- about how you make up after a bust-up and all.
 At least sometimes they did.

 And the women joke around.
 Jokes are another thing that broke a lot of them up.
 They broke up just by joking.
 They couldn't take it, or overlook the jokes.
 Those days the women didn't overlook many jokes.
 They didn't take many jokes.
 So jokes didn't go very good, you know; they'd get curious in marriage.
 When they left one another alone in those days that went better.

-Jokes in a young marriage didn't go very well, especially the jokes from the same people that you travelled with as teenagers.
+Jokes in a young marriage didn't go very well, especially the jokes from the same people that you traveled with as teenagers.
 Sometimes that joking interferes, and they get a big kick out of that.
 They shake the woman up when they know the woman's jealous.
-They want a man, so they kick.(72)
+They want a man, so they kick.(75)

 They probably say to you when you're with your wife, "Well is that the same woman as when I saw you up there?"